 Under the cash flow allocation features governing the Notes, no payments of unscheduled principal of the Notes of either Group will be made until the Minimum Credit Enhancement Test is satisfied with respect to that Group.
-On the Closing Date, the initial Group 1 Subordinate Percentage will be 4.00% and will not satisfy the Minimum Credit Enhancement Test for Group 1 until it equals 4.75%.
-Similarly, on the Closing Date, the initial Group 2 Subordinate Percentage will be 4.00% and will not satisfy the Minimum Credit Enhancement Test for Group 2 until it equals 4.75%.
+On the Closing Date, the initial Group 1 Subordinate Percentage will be 4.00% and will not satisfy the Minimum Credit Enhancement Test for Group 1 until it equals 4.50%.
+Similarly, on the Closing Date, the initial Group 2 Subordinate Percentage will be 4.00% and will not satisfy the Minimum Credit Enhancement Test for Group 2 until it equals 4.50%.
 It is possible that the Minimum Credit Enhancement Test will not be satisfied for an indefinite period thereafter.
 Accordingly, it is possible under certain scenarios that no unscheduled principal payments will be made on the Notes of either Group for a prolonged period and that the weighted average lives of the affected Classes of Notes will be extended as a result.
 Investors should consider the potential impact of this feature on their investments in the Notes.

-The Notes Feature a New Type of Program Loss Structure That May Result in Limited Liquidity of the Notes and May Limit Investors' Ability to Sell the Notes
+The Notes Feature a Loss Structure That May Result in Limited Liquidity of the Notes and May Limit Investors' Ability to Sell the Notes

-The Notes, while similar to prior Connecticut Avenue Securities offerings in certain respects, represent the first issuance of Connecticut Avenue Securities with a structure that allocates actual losses to the Notes.
+The Notes constitute an issuance of Connecticut Avenue Securities with a structure that allocates actual losses to the Notes.
 The Dealers will have no obligation to make a market in the Notes.
 As a result, there can be no assurance as to the liquidity of the market that may develop for the Notes, or if it does develop, that it will continue.